The highlights

 - Review investments quarterly.

 Let’s look at another example: buying a home.
-Before you call a real estate agent and start visiting open houses, you can use your financial check-in to create a checklist that could help with a goal like this:
+Before you call a real estate agent and start visiting open houses, have a financial check-in and create a checklist with action items such as:

-- Raise my credit score to qualify for a better interest rate on a mortgage loan.
+- Raise my credit score to qualify for the best possible interest rate on a mortgage loan.

 - Save enough for a 10% (or more) down payment on a home in a neighborhood I like.

-- Pay off my consumer debt so I can put more money toward mortgage payments.
+- Pay off my consumer debt so I can put more money toward mortgage payments and home maintenance.

-Every time you do a financial check-in, refer to your checklist.
+At least once a year, refer to your checklist.
 Are you making progress toward your money goals?
+Where do you need to change your focus to put yourself in better shape?
 Celebrate any wins or progress you’ve made—and use your momentum to help you come up with new next steps.

 Calculate your net worth.

-Your net worth is all your assets minus all your liabilities—or everything you own minus everything you owe.
+Your net worth is all your assets minus all your liabilities—in other words, everything you own minus everything you owe.
 Knowing this one number can help you make progress on all of your financial goals simultaneously.

 Assets - Liabilities = Net Worth